about:bakkot

 With a co-editor, I reorganized certain kinds of algorithm to make them easier to follow.

-I also built a web-based runner for the test262, the official test suite for JavaScript implementations.
+I also built a web-based runner for test262, the official test suite for JavaScript implementations.

 Shift-AST tools for JS